jupyter-widgets/ipywidgets/jupyter-js-widgets/examples/web/README.md

 a context other than the notebook.

 ## Try it
-1. Open a command line in the `ipywidgets/ipywidgets` subdirectory and run `npm install`.
+1. Start with a development install of jupyter-js-widgets by running `npm install` in the `jupyter-js-widgets` subfolder of the repo root (see the [README.md](../../../README.md) in the repo root for more details).
 2. Cd into this directory and run `npm install`.
 3. Now open the `index.html` file.

 ## Details
 If you plan to reproduce this in your own project, pay careful attention to the package.json file.
 The dependency to jupyter-js-widgets, which reads `"jupyter-js-widgets": "file:../../../ipywidgets"`, **should not** point to `"file:../../../ipywidgets"`.
 Instead point it to the version you want to use on npm.